jteijema/EU-Alternative/docs/source/websites.rst

 ------------
 * `Euronews`_
-    - Euronews is a pan-European television news network, headquartered in Lyon, France.
+    - Euronews is a pan-European television news network, headquartered in Lyon, **France**.
 The network began broadcasting on 1 January 1993 and aimed to cover world news from a pan-European perspective.

 Search Engines
 --------------
 * `Qwant`_
-    - Qwant is a search engine that is based on the research of the French National Institute for Research in Cognitive Science (INRIA).
+    - Qwant is a search engine that is based on the research of the **French** National Institute for Research in Cognitive Science (INRIA).
 Qwant is a free search engine that allows you to search for anything on the web.
 It is one of the few EU-based search engines with its own indexing engine.